ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ## Verifying and Aggregating Reports {#pa-aggregate}

-Once a set of clients have uploaded their reports to the leader, the leader can send them to the helpers to be verified and aggregated.
+Once a set of clients have uploaded their reports to the leader, the leader and helper begin verifying and aggregating them.
 In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
-To aggregate a set of reports, the leader sends an AggregateReq to each helper containing those report shares.
-The helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.

-The exact structure of the aggregation flow depends on the PPM scheme.
-Specifically:

-* Some PPM schemes (e.g., Prio) allow the leader to start aggregating reports proactively before all the reports in a batch are received.
-Others (e.g., Hits) require all the reports to be present and must be initiated by the collector.

-* Processing the reports -- especially verifying the proofs -- may require multiple round trips.
+To aggregate a set of reports, the leader sends a sequence of aggregate request to the helper, the first of which contains the helper's encrypted input shares.
+After a number of successful requests, both aggregators have recovered a set of valid output shares, which they add into their local aggregate output share.

+The structure of the aggregation flow is determined by the VDAF [VDAF] being executed.
+In particular, the VDAF specifies a constant number of rounds of communication that are required before the aggregators determine if their shares are valid.
+The flow requires as many aggregate requests as there are VDAF rounds.

+In addition, some VDAF schemes take an *output parameter* as input, which may only be known the aggregators once the previous collect request is completed.
+For example, the output parameter for Hits [BBCGGI21] is the set of candidate prefixes, which is only known once the collector has recovered the output from the previous collect request.
+On the other hand, PPM tasks that use prio3 [VDAF] can typically begin the process right away because there is no such parameter.

+[TODO paragraph seems out-of-place.
+Maybe flesh it out and stick in operational considerations?]
 Note that it is possible to aggregate reports from one batch while reports from the next batch are coming in.

 This process is illustrated below in {{pa-aggregate-flow}}.
 In this example, the batch size is 20, but the leader opts to process the reports in sub-batches of